NCEAS/metacat/docs/user/metacat/source/install.rst

     sudo apt install rabbitmq-server
     sudo systemctl restart rabbitmq-server

-4. You are now ready to install Metacat v3.0.0
+4. You are now ready to install Metacat v3.0.0 or above

   * Additional notes: